OleVik/fullpage-site/user/plugins/fullpage/README.md

 }
 ```

-You can **currently not** arbitrarily execute Twig within a page's Markdown by enabling it in the FrontMatter with:
+You can also arbitrarily execute Twig within a page's Markdown by enabling it in the FrontMatter with:

 ```yaml
 twig_first: true